ChainSafe/blst-ts/CONTRIBUTING.md

 ## Background for Installation and Publishing Workflows

-It is necessary for node-gyp to compile the native code for each combination os architecture and node version.
+It is necessary for node-gyp to compile the native code for each combination of os architecture and node version.
 When compilation happens the file is output to one of a few places depending on what flags are passed to the build process.
 Generally node-gyp places the build configuration and artifacts in the `build` folder.
 For release builds the assemblies are output to `build/Release` and for debug builds they go to `build/Debug`.
 There are lots of intermediate assemblies in those folders but the one that is most important is the final assembled compilation artifact, the `.node` file.
 This is the one that can be `require()` in a JS file.

 `node-gyp` names the final binary the same as the `target_name` in the `binding.gyp` file.
 In our case that is `blst_ts_addon.node`.
 So it will usually be found in `build/Release/blst_ts_addon.node`.
 This is the default development case.